helenebm98/EAM-AX7-TEST1703/07_Requests.md

 ###### NOTE
 In Enterprise Asset Management, you can also set up preferred workers, who may be allocated on work orders during work order scheduling.
-Refer to the ///"Set Up Preferred Workers" section for more information.
+Refer to the [Set Up Preferred Workers](13_WO_Scheduling.md#set-up-preferred-workers) section for more information.

 ---